 Highly-Commended: Martha Blue (12), Amelie Friess (15) and Iona Mandal (13)

 RUNNER-UP: Grace Ridley (17)

 Our thanks to poet James Carter for helping us to judge the shortlist!

 Felix Dennis was a publisher, poet and planter of trees, and a great supporter of the Festival.
 He died in 2014.
-His Literary Executors are supporting the competition in his memory to encourage writers and poets.
+Our thanks to his Literary Executors who are supporting the competitiononce again in his memory to encourage writers and poets.